Pedro Clerot

-Pedro Redovalho Clerot (born 27 January 2007) is a Brazilian racing driver set to compete in the 2023 F4 Spanish Championship for MP Motorsport.
+Pedro Henrique Rodovalho Clerot (born 27 January 2007) is a Brazilian racing driver who is set to compete in the FIA Formula 3 Championship for Rodin Motorsport.
+He previously raced in the Formula Regional European Championship for Van Amersfoort Racing, finishing fourth in 2025.

+Clerot was the 2022 F4 Brazilian champion.

 Career

 Karting

 Clerot started his racing career in karting in 2016.
 In a short time, he was proclaimed three-time champion of Brasilia, in the 2018, 2019 and 2021 seasons and won the Brazil Open Cup twice in 2020 and 2021.

 Formula 4

 2022

-In 2022, Full Time Sports announced that Clerot would compete in the inaugural season of the F4 Brazilian Championship in 2022, where in 18 races, he won 7 races, and scored 4 pole positions, 7 fastest laps, 11 podiums and add 276 points.
+In 2022, Full Time Sports announced that Clerot would compete in the inaugural season of the F4 Brazilian Championship in 2022, where in 18 races, he won seven races, and scored four pole positions, seven fastest laps, eleven podiums and add 276 points.
 As a result, he became the first driver's champion of the new F4 championship.
 Clerot also participated in the FIA Motorsport Games in the Formula 4 category with Team Brazil, managing to qualify twice in fourth place.
-However, he finished in ninth position in the main race due to a 5-second penalty for having exceeded the limits of the track on 6 different occasions.
+However, he finished in ninth position in the main race due to a five-second penalty for having exceeded the limits of the track on six different occasions.